w4bo/2025-bbs-fbi/README.md

 Exam:

-- Written test (1h): Questions related to the concepts introduced in the course (mainly the first 3 lessons); questions can be both open-ended and closed-ended.
+- Written test (1h): Questions related to the concepts introduced in the course (mainly the first 3 lessons); questions will be open-ended and no external material is allowed.
 - Practical test (1h): Students will be asked to perform OLAP queries on Power BI.